khalsa-jio/silverstripe-content-creator/README.md

 An AI-powered content generation module for Silverstripe CMS that allows content editors to create page content using natural language prompts.
 When creating a new page in the Silverstripe CMS, this module adds a button that opens a modal where users can input prompts to generate content.
 The AI will structure the content based on the available fields or Elemental blocks for that page type.

+## Architecture Overview

+The module has been factored to use a service-oriented architecture with specialized services that work together to provide content generation capabilities.

+### Core Services

+1. **ContentStructureService**
+   - Analyzes DataObject structure, fields, and relationships
+   - Determines which fields are eligible for content generation
+   - Handles relationship configuration and field metadata

+2. **ContentAIService**
+   - Handles communication with AI models via LLMClient
+   - Builds prompts based on DataObject structure
+   - Parses generated content from various formats
+   - Handles streaming and non-streaming content generation

+3. **ContentPopulatorService**
+   - Populates DataObjects with generated content
+   - Handles different field types appropriately
+   - Manages transactions for content application

+4. **ContentCacheService**
+   - Caches page structure and other data to improve performance
+   - Used by the other services for caching needs

 ![Silverstripe Content Creator Screenshot](docs/en/images/content-creator-screenshot.png)

 ## How it works